 It's worth noting that even using these frameworks, working with forms isn't necessarily easy.
-But it's much better, and will save you a lot of time.
+But it's much easier than trying to write all the functionality yourself from scratch, and will save you a lot of time.

 A special case: sending files

-Files are a special case with HTML forms.
-They are binary data—or considered as such—where all other data is text data.
-Because HTTP is a text protocol, there are special requirements to handle binary data.
+Sending files with HTML forms is a special case.
+Files are binary data — or considered as such — whereas all other data is text data.
+Because HTTP is a text protocol, there are special requirements for handling binary data.

 This attribute lets you specify the value of the

-Content-Type HTTP header.
+Content-Type HTTP header included in the request generated when the form is submitted.
 This header is very important because it tells the server what kind of data is being sent.
 By default, its value is

 application/x-www-form-urlencoded.
-In human terms, this means: "This is form data that has been encoded into URL form."
+In human terms, this means: "This is form data that has been encoded into URL parameters."

-But if you want to send files, you need to do two things:
+If you want to send files, you need to take three extra steps:

 - Set the

-POSTbecause file content can't be put inside a URL parameter using a form.
+POSTbecause file content can't be put inside URL parameters.

 - Set the value of

-multipart/form-databecause the data will be split into multiple parts, one for each file plus one for the text of the form body that may be sent with them.
+multipart/form-databecause the data will be split into multiple parts, one for each file plus one for the text data included in the form body (if text is also entered into the form).